Scotland during the Roman Empire: In fiction

-The 9th Spanish Legion participated in the Roman invasion of Britain, suffering losses under Quintus Petillius Cerialis in the rebellion of Boudica of 61, and setting up a fortress in 71 that later became part of Eboracum.
-Although some authors have claimed that the 9th Legion disappeared in 117, there are extant records for it later than that year, and it was probably annihilated in the east of the Roman Empire.
+The Legio IX Hispana participated in the Roman invasion of Britain, suffering losses under Quintus Petillius Cerialis in the rebellion of Boudica of 61, and setting up a fortress in 71 that later became part of Eboracum.
+Although some authors have claimed that the ninth Legion disappeared in 117, there are extant records for it later than that year, and it was probably annihilated in the east of the Roman Empire.
 For a time it was believed, at least by some British historians, that the legion vanished during its conflicts in present-day Scotland.
 This idea was used in the novels The Eagle of the Ninth by Rosemary Sutcliff, Legion From the Shadows by Karl Edward Wagner, Red Shift by Alan Garner, Engine City by Ken MacLeod, Warriors of Alavna by N. M. Browne, and in the feature films The Last Legion, Centurion and The Eagle.

+Recent discoveries

+In 1984, a strong candidate for a Roman fort was identified at Easter Galcantray, south west of Cawdor, by aerial photography: the Cawdor castrum.

+The site was excavated between 1984 and 1988 and several features were identified which are supportive of this classification.
+Roman pottery similar to the one found in the great Inchtuthill Roman fort has been positively found.